 If incoming calls are queued by the User’s system, Control Calls must be given priority over other calls at the User’s site, as if they were presented on a separate Control Phone.

-If calls from separate desks at the User’s Control Point or Control Centre are required to be identified uniquely at the ENCC or the Relevant Transmission Licensees Control Centre e.g. if a Network Operator manages more than one electricity licence area, then separate numbers will be allocated by National Grid ESO for each area.
+If calls from separate desks at the User’s Point or Control Centre are required to be identified uniquely at the ENCC or the Relevant Transmission Licensees Control Centre e.g. if a Network Operator manages more than one electricity licence area, then separate numbers will be allocated by The Company for each area.

 8. Control Telephony Disaster Recovery Arrangements for Network Operator Control Centres

 Network Operators must have arrangements in place to transfer Control Telephony calls from their main Control Centre to their contingency Control Centre when the contingency site is operational.
-For each Network Operator, actual provision of services and changeover arrangements may require separate technical and operational agreement between National Grid ESO, the Relevant Transmission Licensee and the Network Operator.
+For each Network Operator, actual provision of services and changeover arrangements may require separate technical and operational agreement between The Company, the Relevant Transmission Licensee and the Network Operator.

 9. Costs associated with the Control Telephony Service

-Relevant Transmission Licensees in co-ordination with National Grid ESO shall be responsible for the service up-to the Control System Telephone interface on the User’s Control Point or Control Centre telephony system.
+Relevant Transmission Licensees in co-ordination with The Company shall be responsible for the service up-to the Control System Telephone interface on the User’s Control Point or Control Centre telephony system.

-Where National Grid ESO in co-ordination with the Relevant Transmission Licensee provides the Control Phone(s) the Relevant Transmission Licensee in co-ordination with National Grid ESO is responsible for providing and supporting the Control Telephony service at Control Points and Control Centres.
+Where The Company in co-ordination with the Relevant Transmission Licensee provides the Control Phone(s) the Relevant Transmission Licensee in co-ordination with The Company is responsible for providing and supporting the Control Telephony service at Control Points and Control Centres.

-Where the User requires existing Control Telephony System equipment to be moved to an alternative location (e.g. due to site relocation) the User will be expected to pay all reasonable costs incurred by the Relevant Transmission Licensee and/or National Grid ESO to move the equipment.
+Where the User requires existing Control Telephony System equipment to be moved to an alternative location (e.g. due to site relocation) the User will be expected to pay all reasonable costs incurred by the Relevant Transmission Licensee and/or The Company to move the equipment and maintain the power resilience required for the extended circuit.

-10. Black Start Assured Service
+Where a User chooses to locate its Control Point or Control Centre outside GB, The Company will charge the User for any overseas element (including installation and ongoing maintenance) of the Control Telephony System which would be pursuant to the terms of the Bilateral Agreement.

-Where a User is required to a Local Joint Restoration Plan, the Relevant Transmission Licensee in co-ordination with National Grid ESO will provide sufficient capacity (and Control Phones if appropriate) to enable the Local Joint Restoration Plan to be implemented without encountering congestion.
+10. System Restoration Assured Service

-In the case where National Grid ESO in coordination with the Relevant Transmission Licensee has provided a Control Phone and where a Black Start Power Station is required to communicate with a Network Operator and the ENCC, two separate Control Phones shall be installed at theBlack Start Power Station.
+Where a Restoration Contractor is party to a Local Joint Restoration Plan, the Relevant Transmission Licensee in co-ordination with The Company will provide sufficient capacity (and Control Phones if appropriate) to enable the Local Joint Restoration Plan to be implemented without encountering congestion.

-National Grid ESO and the User will implement frequent testing of these facilities in accordance with the requirements of CC/ECC.6.5.4.4 of the Grid Code to ensure they are in good working order and the operational staff are familiar with its use.
+In the case where The Company in coordination with the Relevant Transmission Licensee has provided a Control Phone and where a Restoration Contractor is required to communicate with a Network Operator and the ENCC, two separate Control Phones shall be installed at the Restoration Contractors Control Point..

 11. Technical Standards and Service Levels

-The following service levels apply to the Control Telephony System including those parts of the Control Telephone System locate on Users’ sites and via Users’ telephony systems.
-The User is responsible for providing site access for National Grid ESO and the Relevant Transmission Licensee so they can meet the SLAs quoted.
+The following service levels apply to the Control Telephony System including those parts of the Control Telephone System located at User’s Control Points, Network Operator’s Control Centres and via Users’ telephony systems.
+The User is responsible for providing site access for The Company and the Relevant Transmission Licensee so they can meet the SLAs quoted.